 Attendance is at the student's discretion.
 I will take attendance to assist with managing the in-class participation application, but students will not be graded on attendance.
-A portion of the student's grade, however, is earned through in-class participation.
+A portion of the student's grade, however, is earned through in-class participation which you have attend class to engage in.